 How is this good for acne?

-There are a lot of different causes for acne.
+There are a lot of different causes of acne.
 Of course, there is hormonal acne, which is hard to address through topical means alone.
 However, even then, the aftermath of hormonal acne can be helped by propolis.
 And for bacterial acne, propolis can go a long way in both prevention and recovery from acne-related issues.

 Let’s start with prevention.
 Bacterial acne is caused by a tiny microbe that thrives in the skin’s pore, near the sebaceous gland.
 This type of bacteria can trigger an immune response, resulting in inflammation, redness, and visible acne.
 Since propolis has antiseptic characteristics, this ingredient can help actively fight off acne-causing bacteria.
 I love this about propolis!